 - Bachelor of Science

-- Approximately 25 students enrolled in the undergraduate program with an additional 30 students pursuing Economics as a secondary major.
+- Approximately 25 students enrolled in this program

 Cooperative Education & Experiential Education Component

 - Minimum co-op requirement: 1 block, 12 weeks/semester

 - Co-op availability: second-year and third-year summer term